Cornell Hillel provides logistical, financial, and spiritual support for diverse groups under the Hillel umbrella.

 Jewish Graduate Students

 The Jewish Graduate Student Association (JGSA) welcomes graduate students from all programs across the university to join in co-creating a unique and welcoming Jewish community.
 Members of JGSA host open Shabbat and holiday meals, free happy hours at The Loft, Ciders in the Sukkah and more.
-Reach out to Sarah Greenberg (email@example.com) with any questions.
+Reach out to Yael Eisenberg with any questions.

 The Chai Notes is Cornell's best and only Jewish acapella group.
-Through their nearly 25-year history, the Chai Notes has been a staple in not only the acapella culture at Cornell but also in Cornell's Jewish community.
+Through their nearly 25-year history, the Chai Notes has been a staple in the acapella culture at Cornell, and in Cornell's Jewish community.
 With concert themes ranging from "The Chai Notes in Hollywood" to "The Chai Seas," they are known for fun and dynamic performances.
-Contact Bradley Stoller (firstname.lastname@example.org) with any questions.
+Contact them with any questions.